Sherrod E. Skinner Jr.: Biography

-Sherrod Emerson Skinner Jr. was born October 29, 1929 in Hartford, Connecticut.
+Sherrod Emerson Skinner Jr. was born October 29, 1929, in Hartford, Connecticut.
 He attended grammar school in East Lansing, Michigan.
 In 1947, he graduated from Milton Academy, Milton, Massachusetts, and entered Harvard University.
 While at Harvard, he and his twin brother, David, entered the Marine Corps Reserve Platoon Leaders program, serving on active duty during the summers of 1948 and 1949.
-He was appointed a second lieutenant in the Marine Corps Reserve on October 9, 1951 and ordered to active duty the following day.
+He was appointed a second lieutenant in the Marine Corps Reserve on October 9, 1951, and ordered to active duty the following day.

 In March 1952, after completing the Marine Officers Basic School at Quantico, Virginia, 2ndLt Skinner entered the Battery Officer Course in the Artillery School, Fort Sill, Oklahoma, and completed the artillery course in July 1952.
 He then trained at Camp Pendleton, California, until he left for Korea.

 Second Lieutenant Skinner was a forward artillery observer with the 11th Marines, 1st Marine Division, in a vital forward outpost when it was attacked by the enemy under cover of heavy artillery fire.
 He continued the defense of the position until ammunition was exhausted and then directed his men to feign death as the enemy overran the position.
 When a grenade was thrown among the Marines, he threw himself on it, sacrificing his own life to protect his men.

 His parents were notified by General Lemuel C. Shepherd Jr., Commandant of the Marine Corps, that their son was the 25th Marine to be awarded the nation's highest decoration since the start of the Korean War.
 The medal was presented to his parents at the Marine Barracks, Washington, D.C. by then-Vice President Richard Nixon on September 9, 1953.

 Second Lieutenant Skinner's remains were returned to Arlington National Cemetery for burial in January 1953.

 Decorations

-In addition to the Medal of Honor and Purple Heart, 2dLt Skinner was entitled to the Korean Service Medal with one bronze star and the United Nations Service Medal.
+In addition to the Medal of Honor and Purple Heart, 2dLt Skinner was entitled to the National Defense Service Medal, the Korean Service Medal with one bronze star and the United Nations Service Medal.